How to Prevent Wobbly Head in Amigurumi Crochet Dolls

 And voila, that’s it!
 Your doll head should now be stable – yay!

-How to Avoid Floppy Head in Amigurumi Crochet Dolls
+How to Fix Floppy Head in Amigurumi